blakazulu/search-mcp/docs/design/PRD.md

 - **As a Developer**, I want to search my project's documentation files (README, guides, docs/) separately from code, so I can find relevant explanations without filling up context with entire documents.
 - **As a Developer**, I want documentation search to be optimized for prose content, with larger chunks that preserve context better than code chunks.
+- **As a Developer**, I want to ask questions about docs instead of dragging them into chat, so I don't fill up the AI's context window with entire files.
+- **As a Developer**, I want the AI to use indexed search for follow-up questions even if I already dragged a doc into chat (hybrid approach).

 ### Index Management